 Flood Zone Data CFRAM (verified by a site visit) Historic Flooding There are reports of this area being affected by flooding in 2008 and the town suffered power loss as a result.
 Comment The River Arra flows through the area in a south easterly direction CFRAM Flood Zones show open space and recreation, agriculture and utilities lands within flood zone A and B. Utilities lands is an existing ESB substation that was affected by flooding during the 2008 event.
 Climate Change Low sensitivity to climate change.
 Conclusion Risk is limited to Open Space and Recreation and Utilities lands.
+Risk to Utilities lands can be managed by following the sequential approach and avoiding less or highly vulnerable development in Flood Zone A or B and according to the recommendations contained in Section 7.
 The Justification Test has been applied and passed for the Utilities lands (see Appendix A.6.1).
-It is not clear as to the extent of the current protection to the site, although it appears there is some raising of the building level and concrete bunding place.
-Any future development of the land should be subject to an FRA which should follow the general guidance provided in 7 of the SFRA and must specifically address the following: The sequential approach should be applied and Highly vulnerable elements of the site should be located in Flood Zone C, or raised/bunded/protected; FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; Any development shall also be required to be built in accordance with LDP SuDS Policies and Objectives.
+It is not clear as to the extent of the current protection to the site, although it appears there is some raising of the building level and concrete bunding place. • ESB should be contacted in relation to the potential flood risk and discussions on mitigation undertaken. • Any future development of the land should be subject to an FRA which should follow the general guidance provided in 7 of the SFRA and must specifically address the following: • The sequential approach should be applied and Highly vulnerable elements of the site should be located in Flood Zone C, or raised/bunded/protected; • FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; • Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; • Any development shall also be required to be built in accordance with LCCC SuDS Policy.
+For Agriculture (housing) further development within Flood Zone A is limited to extensions/renovations, as outlined in Section 5.28 of the Guidelines as amended by Circular PL 2/2014.
 Elsewhere in the area, risk can be managed in line with approved Policy and the guidance provided within Section 7 of this SFRA.